-since absolute distance is meaningless - but the process has nonetheless dynamical (and thus empirical) consequences in Newtonian theory.
-Simply put: for constant energy, a gravitating system that expands also slows down.4 Conversely, if we eliminate scale by hand, namely by a time-dependent coordinate transformation $q \rightarrow \frac{q}{\sigma(t)}$, the resulting dynamics can be formulated on shape space, but will no longer have the standard Newtonian form.
+thus empirical) consequences in Newtonian theory.
+Simply put: for constant energy, a gravitating system that expands also slows down.
+Conversely, if we eliminate scale by hand, namely by a time-dependent coordinate transformation $q \rightarrow \frac{q}{\sigma(t)}$ , the resulting dynamics can be formulated on shape space, but will no longer have the standard Newtonian form.
 Instead, the dynamics become non-autonomous (time-dependent) with scale acting essentially like friction (Barbour et al., 2014).

 How to capture this time-dependence without reference to external time?
-Barbour et al. make use of the fact that the dilatational momentum $D = \frac{1}{2}\dot{I}$ is monotonously increasing ($\ddot{I} > 0$ by equation (8)) and can thus be used as an internal time-parameter, a kind of universal clock.
+Barbour et al. make use of the fact that the dilatational momentum $D = \frac{1}{2}\dot{I}$ is monotonically increasing ( $\ddot{I} > 0$ by equation (8)) and can thus be used as an internal time-parameter, a kind of universal clock.
 In particular, we observe that D = 0 precisely when I reaches its global minimum.
 This central time thus marks the mid-point between a period of contraction and a period of expansion, or better (though this remains to be justified): the Janus point between two periods of expansion with respect to opposite arrows of time.
 It provides, in particular, a natural reference point for parametrizing solutions of the shape space theory in terms of mid-point data on the shape phase space $T^S.^5$

 There is one last redundancy from the relational point of view that Barbour et al. (2015) call dynamical similarity.
 It comes from the invariance of the equations of motion under a simultaneous rescaling of internal time D and shape momenta.
 More simply put: two solution trajectories are physically identical if they correspond to the same geometric curve in shape space, the same sequence of shapes, even if that curve is run through at different "speeds".
 Thus, factoring out the absolute magnitude of the shape momenta at central time, we reduce the relevant phase space (that parametrizes solutions) by one further dimension.
-The resulting space PT^S (mathematically, this is the projective cotangent bundle of shape space S) is compact, which means, in particular, that it has a finite total volume according to the uniform volume measure.
-And this is where the relational formulation, i.e. the elimination of absolute degrees of freedom, really starts to pay off.
-Since the uniform measure on PT^S , that Barbour et al. take to be the natural typicality measure, following Laplace's principle of indifference, is normalizable, it allows for a statistical analysis that avoids the ambiguities resulting from the infinite phase space measure in the Carroll model.
-It should be noted that the construction of the measure is not entirely canonical; it involves the choice of a metric on shape space
+The resulting space $PT^S$ (mathematically, this is the projective cotangent bundle of shape space S) is compact, which means, in particular, that it has a finite total volume according to the uniform volume measure.
+And this is where the relational formulation, i.e., the elimination of absolute degrees of freedom, really starts to pay off.
+Since the uniform measure on $PT^S$ - that Barbour et al. take to be the natural typicality measure, following Laplace's principle of indifference, is normalizable - it allows for a statistical analysis that avoids the ambiguities resulting from the infinite phase space measure in the Carroll model.
+It should be noted that the construction of the measure is not entirely canonical; it involves the choice of a metric on shape space (which, in turn, can be defined through a scale-invariant metric on absolute phase space).

-4Compare: absolute rotations are meaningless on shape space, but centrifugal forces would be observable through their effect on the particle motions; cf. Maudlin (2012) for an excellent discussion of this issue going back to the famous Leibniz-Clarke debate.
+&lt;sup>4Compare: The Newtonian laws are invariant under time-independent rotations, but particles in a rotating universe experience a centrifugal force affecting their motions (see Maudlin (2012) for an excellent discussion of this issue going back to the famous Leibniz-Clarke debate).

-$^{^{5}}$ Mathematically, this is the cotangent bundle of shape space S, just as Hamiltonian phase space is the cotangent bundle of Newtonian configuration space.
+$^{5}$ Mathematically, this is the cotangent bundle of shape space S, just as Hamiltonian phase space is the cotangent bundle of Newtonian configuration space.